The UK's official graduate careers website

 Typical work activities

-A meteorologist's work falls into two main categories:
+A meteorologist's work falls into the two main categories of forecasting and research.

 collecting data from satellite images, radar, remote sensors and weather stations all over the world;